For other NFTS diploma courses

 Graphics and Titles course participants will have full access to the NFTS’ optional creative stimulus strands, including: Cinema Club, Screen Arts and NFTS Masterclasses - these strands see major creative figures from film, television and games screening their work and discussing with students in the campus cinema.
-Recent speakers include David Fincher (Director, Seven, Gone Girl), Graham Linehan (The IT Crowd, Father Ted), Abi Morgan (Suffragette, The Hour), Christopher Nolan (Interstellar, The Dark Knight) and Hamish Hamilton (Director, Super Bowl XLVIII).
+Recent speakers include David Fincher (Director, Seven, Gone Girl), Graham Linehan (The IT Crowd, Father Ted), Abi Morgan (Suffragette, The Hour), and Christopher Nolan (Interstellar, The Dark Knight).

 Highly experienced graphic designer, Hugo Hansell, has been appointed to run the Diploma in Graphics and Titles for Film and Television.

-Hugo has developed brand identities for a number of prominent companies within the film and media industries including Protagonist Pictures, Cornerstone Films, Bankside Films, BBFC (British Board of Film Classification) and WFTV (Women in Film and Television).
-He has also created many film and marketing campaigns including film posters, print and online advertising, for the likes of the BFI, BBC Films, Film4, Pathé and Artificial Eye.
+Hugo has developed brand identities for a number of prominent companies within the film and media industries including Protagonist Pictures, Bankside Films, BBFC (British Board of Film Classification) and WFTV (Women in Film and Television).
+He has also created many film and marketing campaigns including film posters, print and online advertising, for the likes of the BFI, BBC Films, Film4, Pathé, Mr Smith Entertainment and Artificial Eye.

-A graphics design qualification at degree level is beneficial and a portfolio of graphics work is preferred.
+A graphics design qualification at degree level is beneficial and a portfolio of graphics work is required.

 An interest in graphic design and motion graphics for television and an ability to work to deadlines as part of a team are essential.

-We are looking for people who can marry good design with computer animation packages.
+We are looking for people who can marry good design with moving image computer software skills.